Dementia Vs Alzheimer’s: How to Spot the Difference

 Dementia is an umbrella term that describes a diminished mental function that is not reversible, and that affects daily living.

 There are many different types of dementia.
 Some are common, and others are rare.
-Alzheimer’s causes 60 to 80 percent of dementia cases and is the most common type of dementia.
+Alzheimer’s disease causes 60 to 80 percent of dementia cases and is the most common type of dementia.
 This likely contributes to the confusion about dementia vs Alzheimer’s.

 The second and third most common types of dementia are vascular dementia and Lewy body dementia.
 Both account for 5 to 10 percent of dementia cases.

 Vascular dementia occurs when restricted blood flow damages small blood vessels in the brain.
 This can occur after a major stroke or when someone experiences a series of minor strokes.
-Symptoms include confusion, disorientation, trouble speaking or understanding speech, and vision loss.
+Signs include confusion, disorientation, trouble speaking or understanding speech, and vision loss.

 It’s essential for everyone to know the symptoms of a stroke.
 Quick medical attention can help to reduce effects.